AlexiaChen/awesome-stars/README.md

 ## Rust

+- [eatonphil/raft-rs](https://github.com/eatonphil/raft-rs) – Another minimal Raft implementation in Rust.
+- [Keats/validator](https://github.com/Keats/validator) – Simple validation for Rust structs
+- [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) –  Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions
 - [AleoHQ/leo](https://github.com/AleoHQ/leo) – 🦁 The Leo Programming Language.
 A Programming Language for Formally Verified, Zero-Knowledge Applications
 - [awslabs/mountpoint-s3](https://github.com/awslabs/mountpoint-s3) – A simple, high-throughput file client for mounting an Amazon S3 bucket as a local file system.
 - [bytedance/keyhouse](https://github.com/bytedance/keyhouse) – Keyhouse is a skeleton of general-purpose Key Management System written in Rust.